VincentOracle/ARCADIA-TRAILS_Regional-Analysis-/README.md

-# ARCADIA TRAILS REGIONAL ANALYSIS
+# THE ARCADIA TRAILS REGIONAL ANALYSIS
 ## Introduction

 In the heart of Balch Springs, Texas, a visionary development beckons—an opportunity poised to redefine the residential landscape.
 ARCADIA TRAILS Build-to-Rent (B2R), spanning 18.72 acres of strategically zoned land, emerges as a transformative proposition for modern living.
 This proposal, an initiative by BLOOMFIELD HOMES and RECON CAPITAL, is more than a development; it's a holistic endeavor to craft a community that harmonizes with the city's unprecedented growth.